djcloudking/terraform-projects/Terraform Skills/vpc_challenge/Using Terraform create a VPC.md

 - Locate **vpc_challenege** folder.

-- Now execute the following commands in the terminal:
+- Now execute the following commands in the terminal: `terraform init`

-    - `terraform init`

 ![image](https://github.com/djcloudking/terraform-challenges/assets/122766532/7a393e83-0d05-47a7-9811-c2ae0f86b043)

-    - Verify if the cidr_block is correct, then type Yes.
+    - Verify if the cidr_block is correct.
+Verify if resource has all the specifications as you wanted.
+Then type Yes.

 ![image](https://github.com/djcloudking/terraform-challenges/assets/122766532/2e0ce600-72d6-42eb-98d5-1ae09687d129)

-- Enter terraform apply
+- Now Enter terraform apply

-## Verification and Testing

-- Now go to the VPC console and look for the VPC you just created.
+- Now go back to the AWS VPC console and look for the VPC you just created.

 ![image](https://github.com/djcloudking/terraform-challenges/assets/122766532/5dbb87cc-1e8a-4b5f-8aa4-5e9684759138)